minetest-mods-camp/sandwiches/README.txt

 Developed and tested on Minetest 0.4.16

-Current version: 1.1 fixed some on_use values v 1.0 - the very fisrt release;
+Current version: v 1.2 - replaced meat with craftable ham v 1.1 - fixed some on_use values v 1.0 - the very first release;

 This mod has some dependencies, so be careful with the installation.